Authentic Vietnamese Salted Coffee (Cà Phê Muối)

 It’s also brewed using a phin, a special coffee filter that drips coffee slowly, giving it a strong and high caffeine amount.
 Vietnamese coffee is known for its intense flavor, which is roasted and slightly burnt.

-How to Make a Vietnamese Salted Coffee
+How to Make Vietnamese Salted Coffee

 To make a Vietnamese salted coffee at home, you’ll need: